Statistical vs Traditional Pedigree Analysis

 Traditional analysis often asks, “Will this work?”
 Statistical analysis asks, “What is the realistic range of outcomes and what is the downside?”

 Breeding and buying are dominated by variance.
 Injury, surface preference, maturity rate, training environment, and random genetic spread all affect results.
 A disciplined process does not remove uncertainty.
 It accounts for it.
+That range based view is central to Variance Is the Real Market.

 Where traditional methods break down